OneCDOnly/sherpa/README.md

 If the installer is successful, your requested package and any required packages will be installed.
 Any existing installation of Entware will be used automatically.
 If Entware is not installed, a version appropriate to your NAS will be installed.

 ---
+## Before you begin

+This is a **command-line** package manager.
+If you're not comfortable using the BASH command shell, then please look at some of the fine GUI-only packaged alternatives available from the [Qnapclub Store](https://qnapclub.eu/en).
+You'll have a much better user-experience.

+---
 ## Current status

 STABLE - except for SickChill.
 The devs are hard-at-work migrating it to Python3.
 This is causing a few breakages. :(

+---
+## Requirements

+Any model QNAP NAS with at-least 1GB RAM.
+QTS 4.0 or-later.

 ---
 ## Usage